 9. Pin your best and most important content

-Usually, when people visit your page, they’re going to see your posts in a reverse chronological order.
+Usually, when people visit your page, they’re going to see your posts in reverse chronological order.
 That means the latest posts that you make will show up on top, and older posts will show up below them.

 Pinned posts are posts that stay at the top of your page regardless of when it was made.
 This is important because it will be the first piece of content that people see when they visit your profile.
 Unfortunately, not all networks support this.
 You’ll be able to pin posts on Facebook, Twitter, and LinkedIn.